“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 “ Nanma, do you want to come over for dinner because everyone is dead at your place and you might be lonely”?

 New Kids on the Block.
 The last of the ‘ten pound Poms’ on a camping trip to The Basin, Pittwater, Sydney, 1980.

-Since Michael died it is almost like I have a poltergeist in the house – two light switches have sparked and fallen off the wall (unheard of); the hot water system failed; the garage roller door stopped working and the car died – all things he would have probably fixed in a jiffy.
+Since Michael died it is almost like I have a poltergeist in the house: two light switches have sparked and fallen off the wall, the hot water system failed, the garage roller door stopped working and the car died – all things he would have probably fixed in a jiffy.
 This is on top of having to make all decisions about my finances into the future.
-So I said, ‘bugger it’, and set myself a challenge to get on with it – this is after I stopped crying.
+So I said, bugger it and set myself a challenge to get on with it.
 Plus, on top of this I had a pressing need because I still have a mortgage to pay.

 DO make sure that any primary assets – house, super fund, are in joint names.